Ben Connor

-Ben Connor (born 17 October 1992) is a British runner who won the Night of 10,000m PBs event at the 2019 British Athletics Championships and the 2017 English National Cross Country Championships.
+Benjamin David Connor (born 17 October 1992) is a British runner who won the Night of 10,000m PBs event at the 2019 British Athletics Championships and the 2017 English National Cross Country Championships.
 Connor competed in the marathon event at the delayed 2020 Summer Olympics in Tokyo.

 Career

 Connor is a member of Derby Athletics Club.
 He has trained with Ray Treacy in the US, and in Manchester, United Kingdom.
 From 2019, Connor has been self-coached.

 In 2017, Connor won the English National Cross Country Championships.
 In the same year, he came sixth at the 2017 European Cross Country Championships, and fifth at the Night of 10,000m PBs race.
 In 2018, Connor came eighth at the Barcelona Half Marathon in a personal best time of 1:01:12.
 It was the eighth fastest time in history by a Briton.
 Connor was a favourite for the 2018 Night of 10,000m PBs race.